sony/meta-flutter/README.md

 # meta-flutter for Yocto Project
-This project was created to build the [Flutter Engine](https://github.com/flutter/engine) and [Flutter for Embedded Linux](https://github.com/sony/flutter-embedded-linux) for Yocto Project based distributions.
-See also: [Flutter for Embedded Linux](https://github.com/sony/flutter-embedded-linux)
+This project was created to build the [Embedded Linux (eLinux) embedding for Flutter](https://github.com/sony/flutter-embedded-linux) and [Flutter Engine](https://github.com/flutter/engine) for Yocto Project based distributions.

 ## Companion repos
 | Repo | Purpose |